bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 show_image = true
 +++

-So, I landed my dream job.
+So I landed my dream job.
 Full-time open source building a game engine in Rust.
 Absolutely no meetings.
 What more could you ask for?
-With a very unconventional background (plant ecology, self-taught programming and years of disability), it's flatly astonishing to be [so supported](https://bevyengine.org/donate/): surrounded and empowered by a community making incredible things together.
+With a very unconventional background (plant ecology, self-taught programming and years of disability), it's flatly astonishing to be [supported](https://bevyengine.org/donate/) by such an awesome community: surrounded and empowered by experts and beginners alike making incredible things together.

 But now what?
-[Bevy's fourth birthday](../2024-08-10-bevys-fourth-birthday/index.md) has rolled around, and @cart has put out a call for others to reflect on the year behind us, and plan for the year ahead.
+[Bevy's fourth birthday](../2024-08-10-bevys-fourth-birthday/index.md) has rolled around, and `@cart` has put out a call for others to reflect on the year behind us, and plan for the year ahead.
 How have my first few months of Serious Employment at the Bevy Foundation gone, and what am I cooking up?

 ## Quasi-Hobby to Day Job

 For years before I started working at the Bevy Foundation, I've helped out around Bevy: writing docs, triaging issues, reviewing PRs, designing complex systems and polishing off rough corners.

-I'd pitch in where I could, tackling the million small tasks in moments between working on side projects, the occasional bits of consulting and making sure my home was running smoothly.
+I'd pitch in where I could, tackling the million small tasks in moments between working on side projects, the occasional bits of consulting and making sure life at home was running smoothly.
-And over the weeks, months, and years that really added up!
+And over the years that really added up!
-Reading, thinking, communicating: I've never been the sort to write code day after day, or get down and dirty to track down obscure bugs.
+Reading, thinking, communicating: I've never been the sort to write reams of code for specific subsystems, or to dive into the most obscure bugs.
 But if I listened to people talk about what they needed, chewed on it for a bit, and then passed it on to the people who wanted to help, I found I could be *remarkably* effective!

-It was a good groove, but all of a sudden: this was my day job!
+It was a good groove.
+But then all of a sudden, working on Bevy was my day job!
-40 hours a week, 8 hours a day, 9-5 Monday to Friday in the office, right?
+That means 40 hours a week, 8 hours a day, 9-5 Monday to Friday in the office, right?
 Well, okay, sure, no one cares when I work.
 Or exactly how much I work per day.
 And we don't even have an office!
 But surely, that was the platonic ideal of what Real Work should look like, and I should be aspiring to it, even if it would forever be out of reach.